unswexplains/unswexplains.github.io/bf2875532a80/content.md

 - Sex and grade
 - Mark and grade

-Let's look at each pair to see if there's any relationship between them in the data.
-Quite a lot can be achieved by visualising the pair of variables using points, by mapping one variable to the horizontal position of a point, and the other variable to the vertical position.
+Let's look at each pair, to see whether there's any relationship between them in the data.
+Quite a lot can be achieved by visualising a pair using points, mapping one variable to the horizontal position of the point, and the other variable to the vertical position.

-# Two cautions

-We'll say these now, but they apply in every case.

-A relationship in the sample doesn't mean a relationship in the general population.
-Might be a matter of lucky random fluctuations.
-There are special techniques to help figure out how likely this is.

-A relationship in the general population doesn't mean there's causation.
-There are special techniques to figure out how likely, and in which direction.

 # Age and sex